9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **Test 003**

-This test was to figure out how many shots could be realiably gotten on one tank of air with our current pneumatic pusher.
+This test was to figure out how many shots could be reliably gotten on one tank of air with our current pneumatic pusher.
 This will help us figure out how many shots we could potentially have during a match.

 #### **Test 003 A**
 When we ran the test with the regulator, we were able to get around 75-80 good shots.